luckyluke007/google-appscripts/README.md

 # Google Appscripts

 ### approval-reject-sheets.md

+This google script is an Approval and Reject with email notifications.
+Special thanks [Maksim Rogov](http://www.nullriver.com) cleaning up my code.

 **Note**: You need to change the column numbers for Email Message, Email of the user, and Email notification "Sent" post after email is sent.

-This google script is an approving process with email notification.

 - Sheet 1 - Column 2 enter **Yes** or **No** in the last row.
 Move row down to bottom to approve.
 - **Yes** moves the row to **APPROVED** sheet
 - **No** moves the row to **REJECTED**
 - Then it will email notification to user (you must collect user email to do this)
 - Once the email sent, "Sent" will be posted in the colummn 23

-- Approval and Reject with email notifications.
-   - Thanks [Maksim Rogov](http://www.nullriver.com) cleaning up my code.

 ### Sorting by date - by SheetName